New year …

 - Get active, period.
 Exercise, even walking, can work wonders for the life and health of seniors and caregivers alike.
 Make some time each day to break away from other activities.
 You might do something along with your senior loved one and both benefit, such as a class, walk in the park or even a visit to the mall (you don’t have to spend money there!).

-- Purchase and activate new wearable devices (think Fitbit, Nike FuelBand, Jawbone UP and others) to help measure and monitor weight, fitness, sleep and other activities for both you and your senior loved one.
+- Purchase and activate new wearable devices (think Fitbit and others) to help measure and monitor weight, fitness, sleep and other activities for both you and your senior loved one.
 Beyond the specific functions and benefits you get from the device today, the biggest benefit may come from helping your senior loved one become comfortable and prepare for the coming wearable devices and monitors that will help them live independently and enjoyably longer than possible today.

 - Take up an activity – maybe a hobby, a class, team sport or volunteer assignment.
 Yes, this can be both you and seniors in the family; whether the same activity or something different is up to you.